google-deepmind/mujoco/doc/XMLreference.rst

    these clipping planes bound the cone or box shadow volume in the light direction.
 As a result, some shadows (especially those very close to the light) may be clipped.

+.. _body-light-bulbradius:

+:at:`radius`: :at-val:`real, "0.02"`
+   Radius of the light, affects shadow softness.
+This attribute has no effect in MuJoCo's native renderer, but it can be useful when rendering scenes with an external renderer.

 .. _body-light-active:

 :at:`active`: :at-val:`[false, true], "true"`